 Evening meetings of the Nicola Naturalist Society are held at 7PM, usually on the third Thursday of the month, in the Lecture Theatre of NVIT (Nicola Valley Institute of Technology) on Belshaw Road, Merritt.
 Our evening meetings are free for members.
 We have awesome raffles.

-Scroll down to see what is coming up from April through June 2017
+Scroll down to see what is coming up from January through May 2019

 For insurance reasons, our field outings are restricted to our members (visitors can join membership-for-a-day).
 To join the Nicola Naturalist Society click here: Membership Page

 Monday April 22nd: Field outing to Douglas Lake area

 This is our annual field trip to look for migrating Sandhill Cranes.
 We might encounter hundreds or even thousands of cranes as they head north.
 Many stop over on the fields of Douglas Lake Ranch and neighbouring areas.
 Also expect to see numerous water birds and raptors and many other birds.
 White pelicans are a possibility and we usually see interesting mammals too.

 Meet at 0800 (note the early time to catch the cranes) at the Merritt Civic Centre to carpool.
 Bring lunch, drink, binoculars, camera and warm clothes.